Speedrunyourknowledge/track-the-tracker/README.md

 In development mode, WXT will build the extension and open a Chrome instance with the extension already loaded.
 Any change to a source file triggers an automatic reload.

+Pin the extension to see all the features
+- Click the puzzle-piece icon in the toolbar, then pin **Track the Tracker**

 ## Success Criteria

 - ✅ Reads the contents of the browser's cookie jar